Maginoo: Visayas

 The datu served as leaders and judges.
-Their proclamations (mantala) were delivered to the general populace by an oripun serving as the town herald (the paratawag).
+Their proclamations (mantala) were delivered to the general populace by an ulipon serving as the town herald (the paratawag).
 They received tributes, taxes, and gifts from their subjects, among them were the himuka (gifts from timawa for permission to marry), bawbaw (gifts from the winning parties in a dispute settled by the ruling of the datu), and hikun (the greater share of property being redistributed).
 They had control of trade through honos (fee for anchoring a ship in the community harbor), bihit (tariffs), and lopig (discounts on local purchases).
 They also had the power to restrict access to communal property through decrees (balwang) and their crops and animals were distributed among his subjects to care for in a practice known as takay.
 The datu, however, were far from being a leisured aristocracy.
 They were often skilled craftsmen, hunters, blacksmiths, fishermen, and warriors in their own right, and their household produced the best commodities for trade.

 Visayan datu were loosely bound to each other in a federation (a chiefdom).
 Members of a chiefdom had a leading datu who had authority over other datu, usually simply referred to as the pangulo ("head" or "ruler"), kaponoan ("most sovereign", from the Visayan word for "root" or "origin", puno), or makaporos nga datu (unifying chief).
 The pangulo of seaports with frequent foreign traffic may sometimes take on Malay or Sanskrit titles like Rajah ("ruler"), Batara ("noble lord"), Sarripada (from Sanskrit Sri Paduka, "His Highness"; variants include Salip, Sipad, Paduka, and Salipada).
 However, they were not kings in the European sense.
 Their authority usually stems from favorable trade positions, military prowess, lineage, and wealth (bahandi) rather than royal rule.
 While they had limited power over other member datu of the chiefdom based on their renown, they had no direct control over the subjects or lands of the other datu.

 The historian William Henry Scott theorizes that this may have been Ferdinand Magellan's fatal error.
 Magellan assumed that Rajah Humabon was the king of the land and thus of Mactan as well.
 But the island of Mactan, the domain of Lapu-Lapu and another datu named Zula, was in a location that enabled them to intercept trade ships entering the harbor of Cebu, Humabon's domain.
 Thus it was more likely that Lapu-Lapu was actually more powerful than Humabon.
 Humabon himself was married to Lapu-Lapu's niece.
 When Magellan demanded that Lapu-Lapu submit as his "king" Humabon had done, Lapu-Lapu purportedly replied that "he was unwilling to come and do reverence to one whom he had been commanding for so long a time".